layoutleguane/huepc/README.md

 If you make a mistake, your changes aren't saved until you press "Commit Changes."

-## Check Your Yhanges on the Website
+## Check Your Changes on the Website
 After committing changes, the website rebuilds automatically.
 This will take some time.
 On the site you can read this text, you can see a little dot or arrow on the top, Indicating the current state of the build process.
 You might have to reload this site to see the changes.